Kayli/logspub/dev-pony.md

       meaning that they are scoped by package

-## concurrency
+## safety

-- pony is actor-based
-  - is like a class with specifics
-  - can have behaviours, which are async functions
-  - single message queue
-  - back pressure problem
-    - automatically deprioritises actors that send messages to "loaded queues"
-  - has its own heap

-### reference capabilities (rcaps)
+- reference capabilities (rcaps)

-- is a modifier which constraints usage of variables, objects and their members
+  - rcap is a modifier which constraints usage of variables, objects and their members
   - used for dealing with hard concurrency problems, as its the main area for which pony has been designed
   - placing rcap in front of the function requres object on which this method has been called to be of that type

-- types
+- rcap types
   - box
     - default receiver reference capability if none is specified
     - means “i need to be able to read from this, but i won’t write to it”